 DDC Journal Features Kislak Organization

-Building on its 106 years of experience, the Miami Lakes-based Kislak Organization invests in a variety of asset classes and industries, including real estate, financial services and tax certificates.
+Building on its 106 years of experience, the Miami Lakes-based Kislak Organization invests in a variety of asset classes and industries, including real estate and financial services.

 “We have a long history through different cycles,” says Thomas Bartelmo, Kislak President and CEO.
 “We have an excellent track record of success, and even when we have stumbled, which many people have in the past several years, we have had the ability to deal with issues and the resilience tomove forward.”